Jim Quinn: Talk show host

-The show, broadcast with co-host Rose Somma Tennent (aka "Radio Rose"), aired live weekdays from 6 a.m. to 9 a.m.
+The show, broadcast with co-host Rose Somma Tennent (also known as "Radio Rose"), aired live weekdays from 6 a.m. to 9 a.m.
 EST on certain affiliates and on XM Satellite Radio Channel 244; others replay the first hour after 9.
 It can be heard worldwide on the Internet via Warroom.com.
 Quinn's radio show abruptly ended in a contract dispute with Clear Channel radio in November 2013.

 Quinn authored a so-called "liberal version" of The Ant and the Grasshopper in 1994.

 After unsuccessfully negotiating to bring his show to WJAS in Pittsburgh (the station that picked up most of WPGB's lineup after a format change), Quinn agreed to resume his morning show on one of his former affiliates, WYSL, a station located outside of Rochester, New York.
+Quinn and WYSL owner Bob Savage had worked together in Pittsburgh.

+Death

+Quinn died on March 29, 2025, at the age of 82.
+He had undergone open heart surgery in early February and suffered an aortic aneurysm, from which he never recovered.